 3. Have a freezer full of broccoli stems and strawberry tops.
 Why?
 To feed to our Blendtec, of course.
 Might as well waste one less thing and get some more green in our smoothies.
 Speaking of which …

 4. Drink weird-ass smoothies.
 It used to be that I could give someone a taste of my morning smoothie, and be met with a surprised, “Hey, this is pretty good!”
 No longer.
-Now our smoothies start with a base of pumpkin seeds (lots of iron), chia seeds, flax seeds, and hemp/rice/pea protein powder, and that’s before the greens get involved.
+Now our smoothies start with a base of pumpkin seeds (lots of iron), chia seeds, flax seeds, and almond & yellow pea protein, and that’s before the greens get involved.
 But we’re used to it, and somehow it tastes good.

 5. Use pink salt.
 Since I got heavy into cooking six or seven years ago, it’s been a steady progression from the normal, processed salt to kosher salt to sea salt to real salt.
 It’s got a pinkish hue, and we keep it in pinch bowl.
 Sort of looks like a bowl of dirt that we put on our food.

 6. Wear trail shoes everywhere.
 So here’s how this happened.
 I stopped wearing leather shoes (technically, I stopped buying leather shoes, and the ones I owned wore out).
 I bought a pair of faux-leather shoes from a discount shoe store (they sell them because they’re cheap, not because they’re vegan-friendly), but I hated them.
 So then I just started wearing trail shoes around, since they’re grey and look better than Danny Tanner white sneaks.
 Right now I wear a pair of Merrells that I also run in, and my wife usually wears her New Balance Minimus Trail.